boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 You should always return a new object.

-To avoild an Object mutations, you can use those methods:
+To avoid object mutations, you can use those methods:

 - spread operator: